jay-joshy/allergyguide/content/tools/oit_calculator.md

 ## References:

-See the following papers for information on OIT implementation that this tool is based on:
+See the following for information on OIT implementation that this tool is based on:

 {{ references(showBib=true, path="content/tools/resources/oit_calculator.bib") }}